 Section 702 of the Veterans Choice Act GI Bill Resident Rate Requirements

-Also applies to students admitted as ‘Non-Resident’ who are eligible family members utilizing transferred Chapter 33 Post 9/11 G.I.Bill® Benefits when the earning service member has been discharged from service and the student will live in the state where he/she is attending school (including the Spouse or Child using Marine Gunnery Sergeant John David Fry Scholarship resulting from the service member’s death in the line of duty).
+Also applies to students admitted as ‘Non-Resident’ who are eligible family members utilizing Chapter 33 Post 9/11 G.I.Bill® Transfer of Entitlement Benefits, Marine Gunnery Serrgeant John David Fry Scholarship benefits, and CH 35 Dependents Education Assistance Benefits when the student will be living in the state where he/she is attending school.

 *Note: Section 702 of the Choice Act does not grant you Idaho residency: it only affects the way your tuition and fees are assessed for pursuing your education.
 Taking advantage of existing Idaho law already in place to assist Veterans and dependents with gaining residency is a more viable and permanent option.

 For further information or to determine eligibility, please contact:

 Background: In an effort to ensure our nation’s recently discharged Veterans utilizing Chapter 30 Montgomery G.I.Bill®, Chapter 31 Veterans Readiness & Employment, Chapter 33 Post 9/11 G.I.Bill@ benefits (including eligible family members), and CH 35 Dependents Education Assistance benefits will not bear the cost of out-of-state tuition while pursuing their education at Idaho State University, ISU has worked diligently with state representatives to ensure compliance with Section 702 of the Veterans Access, Choice, and Accountability Act of 2014 and more recently the Johnny Isakson and David P. Roe, M.D.
 Veterans Health Care and Benefits Improvement Act of 2020.